 - I’ve been discovering little packing items that are making my nomadic life much easier.
 One of these days I’ll get around to writing them up, but in the meantime, please feel free to pose any questions and I’ll happily answer.

 Note: There’s an affiliate link above for Tangerine banking.
 Anyone can get a Tangerine bonus when they refer a friend.

-I received the Joey Jacket, reviewed above, at a discount.
+I received the Joey Jacket and Ably shirts, reviewed above, at a discount.
 But all views are my own and no one from the company reviewed or approved my text.